The Stones Of The Kotel

-Apart from its unparalleled religious importance, the Western Wall is of the most significant national and historical significance.
-The Western Wall is also impressive in its size and strength: the length of the Western Wall is about 488 meters, with the highest point being about 40 meters high.
-Queen limestones make up the Western Wall – with each stone having a different weight and size.
-Also, each of the stones has its documentation in an advanced computerized system to maintain each stone’s condition as an individual and the entire Western Wall.
+Apart from its unparalleled religious importance, the Western Wall has national and historical significance.
+The Western Wall is also impressive in its size and structure: the length of the Western Wall is about 488 meters, with the highest point being about 40 meters high.
+The Western Wall is made of limestones; being each stone with different weight and size.
+An advanced computerised system keeps documentation relative to each stone to track down each stone’s condition.

 According to the Tractate Brachot, the first Tractate in six Mishnahs, Jews must pray with their heart towards Jerusalem and the Temple: “And they prayed to this house; he stood in the temple, he would direct his heart against the Holy of Holies”.
 All Israel was leading their hearts to one place, Western Wall.
 Sages believed that “a Shechinah never moved from the Western Wall of the Temple”.
 Even in the Midrash Shir Hashirim Rabba, Parsha 2, verse 9, the Western Wall’s great importance is mentioned in words: “Here it stands behind our wall”, which means that the divine revelation never moved from the wall.